How to Become an Athletic Trainer

 Become Certified

-In order to pursue a career in the field, an athletic trainer needs to be certified and have plenty of experience.
+In order to pursue a career as an athletic trainer, you'll need to be certified and have plenty of experience.
 To become certified, students must first complete a master’s degree from a CAATE-accredited athletic training program CAATE, also known as the Commission on Accreditation of Athletic Training Education, certifies schools with athletic training programs.
 Students must then successfully pass the Board of Certification (BOC) examination in order to gain an athletic training license, and then complete continuing education requirements throughout their career to remain certified.

 If you want a career in sports, then consider becoming an athletic trainer.
 There are numerous other sports-related careers as well, and they all start with getting the right degree!
 Contact us today to learn more, and to take the next step.